 Proof For all cases of k, m, n, since the graph is disconnected, we get . □

-The clique number of the graph
+Theorem 19 The clique number of the graph is equal to

 Proof For the case , we have six maximal complete subgraphs of the graph which are triangles as in the proof of Theorem 16.
 Thus the largest number of the vertices in any maximal complete subgraph is three.
 If we take , then we get eight maximal complete subgraphs, namely , , , , , , and , having two vertices.
 So, . □